Understanding Financial Support Options for Families of Children with Disabilities

 There is frequently helpful information about who is eligible for services, how to apply, and what will be offered by the Georgia Department of Human Services and local nonprofit institutions.

-Social media and other associations can also play a part in helping these families understand these systems, hence making informed choices for the best solutions.
+Social media and other associations can also play a part in helping caregiving parents and families understand these systems, hence making informed choices for the best solutions.